San Biagio di Callalta

 It is the birthplace of Pierre Cardin.

 History

-Ancient History
+Ancient history

 Today's San Biagio di Callalta was once inhabited by Veneti, an Indo-European population that settled in north-eastern Italy after the middle of the second millennium BCE and developed its own original civilization during the next millennium.
 During Roman times the Veneto was part of Regio X Venetia et Histria.
 The territory gained greater importance thanks to the construction of the Via Annia, the Via Postumia and a road that connected them.
-Artifacts of that period have been found in the hamlets of Rovarè (terracotta fragments) and Spercenigo (funeral urn and a wine amphora) along with a cremation furnace ruin in Ca'Lion.
+Artifacts of that period have been found in the hamlets of Rovaré (terracotta fragments) and Spercenigo (funeral urn and a wine amphora) along with a cremation furnace ruin in Ca'Lion.

 San Biagio di Callalta gets its name from San Biagio (bishop and martyr) and to the military road "Callis Alta", originally built in the 10th or 11th century, after the original ancient route between Tarvisium and Opitergium had been abandoned.